Faster Convergence of Local SGD for Over-Parameterized Models: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item For strongly convex loss functions, an error bound of $\O(\exp(-T))$ can be achieved, where $T$ is the total number of iterations.
-Before our work, the best-known convergence rate was $\O(\exp(-T/K))$ \cite{qu2020federated,koloskova2020unified}, where $K$ is the total number of local steps. \item For general convex loss functions, we establish an error bound of $\O(1/T)$ under a mild data similarity assumption and an error bound of $\O(K/T)$, otherwise.
-Before our work, \cite{zhang2021distributed} showed the asymptotic convergence of Local Gradient Descent (GD) in this setting but did not provide an explicit convergence rate.
-To the best of our knowledge, no convergence rate has been established in the past literature under this setting. \item For nonconvex loss functions, we prove an error bound of $\O(K/T)$.
-To the best of our knowledge, no theoretical analysis of Local SGD in this setting existed in the literature. \item We provide two problem instances to show that our convergence rates for the case of general convex and nonconvex functions are tight up to a constant factor under a reasonably small stepsize scheme. \item We perform large-scale numerical experiments on both real and synthetic data that reveal the convergence behavior of Local SGD for practical over-parameterized deep learning models, hence validating our theoretical results. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item For general convex loss functions, we establish an error bound of $\O(1/T)$ under a mild data similarity assumption and an error bound of $\O(K/T)$, otherwise.
+Before our work, \citet{zhang2021distributed} showed the asymptotic convergence of Local Gradient Descent (GD) in this setting but did not provide an explicit convergence rate.
+To the best of our knowledge, the best convergence rate in this setting was $\O(1/\sqrt{nT})$ \citep{khaled2020tighter} which was achieved without assuming the model being over-parametreized. \item For nonconvex loss functions, we prove an error bound of $\O(K/T)$.
+To the best of our knowledge, the best convergence rate in this setting was $\O(1/\sqrt{nT})$ \citep{koloskova2020unified} which was achieved without assuming the model being over-parametreized. \item We provide two problem instances to show that our convergence rates for the case of general convex and nonconvex functions are tight up to a constant factor under a reasonably small stepsize scheme. \item we validate our theoretical results by performing large-scale numerical experiments that reveal the convergence behavior of Local SGD for practical over-parameterized deep learning models, in which the $\O(1/T)$ convergence rate of Local SGD is clearly shown. \end{itemize}

-In fact, by establishing the above error bounds, we prove the effectiveness of local steps in speeding up the convergence of Local SGD in various settings, thus partially explaining the fast convergence of Local SGD (especially when compared to Minibatch SGD) when training large-scale deep learning models.
+In fact, by establishing the above error bounds, we {partially} prove the effectiveness of local steps in speeding up the convergence of Local SGD, thus partially explaining the fast convergence of Local SGD (especially when compared to Minibatch SGD) when training large-scale deep learning models.

+{Our analysis builds upon the techniques used in \citet{ma2018power} and \citet{vaswani2019fast} for analyzing centralized SGD in the over-parameterized setting and applies them to analyze both the local descent progress and the global descent progress in Local SGD.
+Specifically, we adopt new techniques in the proof of Theorem \ref{theo:convex} that directly relate the local progress with the global progress instead of measuring the progress made by $\bbx^t$, where we made use of the consensus error, i.e., $\frac{1}{n}\sum_{i=1}^n\E\|\xx_i^t\!-\!\bbx^t\|^2$ to \emph{improve} convergence, which is in contrast to prior works.
+The new technique allows us to use a constant stepsize that does not scale with $\frac{1}{K}$ and to establish better bounds.
+In the proof of Theorem \ref{theo:non_convex}, we use the techniques in \citet{ma2018power} and \citet{vaswani2019fast} to bound both the global descent progress and the consensus error of Local SGD.
+These techniques may be of independent interest to the readers.}